nerdle/nerdle/README.md

 ## Summary

 The WIKIA project maintains wikis across a diverse range of subjects from areas of popular culture.
 Each wiki consists of collaboratively authored content and focuses on a particular topic, including franchises such as “Star Trek”, “Star Wars” and “The Simpsons”.
-Nerdle is a topic-expert Question Answering system which can answer questions on a particular topic and supports questions of the types “Who”, “What”, “Where”, “Why”, “When”, “Which”, “Whom” and “How?”.
+Nerdle is a topic-expert Question Answering system which can answer questions on a particular topic and supports factoid question types.

 ## Get Started